-- Debt services (lease liabilities for terms greater than 12 months) unallowable costs include: - Capital Lease Liability Principal Costs (6512) - Capital Lease Liability Interest Costs (6522) - Interest on Debt Costs (6523) - Travel costs for officials such as executive director, superintendent, or board members - Cost of memberships in any civic or community organization - Hosting or sponsoring of conferences - Construction, renovation, or remodeling of facilities - Food costs, except as specified in the Allowable Cost and Budgeting Guidance section of the Administering a Grant page - Alcoholic beverages - Payment for students who are employed by and receiving training from a private business or organization - Salaries and bonuses for classroom CTE teachers - Academic remediation for CTE students
+- Debt services (lease liabilities for terms greater than 12 months) unallowable costs include: - Capital Lease Liability Principal Costs (6512) - Capital Lease Liability Interest Costs (6522) - Interest on Debt Costs (6523) - Audit services for federally funded grants, unless the subrecipient meets the Uniform Grant Guidance (UGG) threshold and is required to conduct the federal audit. - Travel for students to conferences - Stipends for non-employees - Non-employees cost for conferences - Travel costs for officials such as executive director, superintendent, or board members - Cost of memberships in any civic or community organization - Hosting or sponsoring of conferences - Construction, renovation, or remodeling of facilities - Food costs, except as specified in the Allowable Cost and Budgeting Guidance section of the Administering a Grant page - Alcoholic beverages - Payment for students who are employed by and receiving training from a private business or organization - Salaries and bonuses for classroom CTE teachers - Academic remediation for CTE students - Any purchase order or encumbrance or obligation placed before the approved project beginning date or after the ending dates of the grant - In-state travel or per diem in excess of state rates (not to exceed actual costs); out-of-state travel in excess of federal government rates for the locale (also not to exceed actual costs) - Travel that is required by SBOE rules or that does not improve the program (in-district to visit projects or homes, training station visits, etc.) - An article of equipment that did not have prior approval from TEA - Individual career and technical student organization (CTSO) membership dues on behalf of individual CTE students - Furniture, except when the furniture is considered industry-specific instructional equipment

-- Any purchase order or encumbrance or obligation placed before the approved project beginning date or after the ending dates of the grant - In-state travel or per diem in excess of state rates (not to exceed actual costs); out-of-state travel in excess of federal government rates for the locale (also not to exceed actual costs) - Travel that is required by SBOE rules or that does not improve the program (in-district to visit projects or homes, training station visits, etc.) - An article of equipment that did not have prior approval from TEA - Individual career and technical student organization (CTSO) membership dues on behalf of individual CTE students - Furniture, except when the furniture is considered industry-specific instructional equipment - Consumable supplies, defined as items that are expected to be used within a short period of time, such as office supplies, paper, computer supplies, building and maintenance supplies, and laboratory supplies - Motorized vehicles - Work-study programs - Payment with 2024-2025 Perkins funds for travel that occurs before July 1, 2024, or the stampin date of the application, whichever is later - Pre-payment or reimbursement with 2024-2025 Perkins funding for travel-related expenditures that occur after August 15, 2025 - Membership fees in professional or social organizations for individual staff - Insurance coverage for students - Rental or lease of land - Any activity not specified above in the Allowable Activities and Use of Funds section
+- Consumable supplies, defined as items that are expected to be used within a short period of time, such as office supplies, paper, computer supplies, building and maintenance supplies, and laboratory supplies - Motorized vehicles - Work-study programs - Payment with 2025-2026 Perkins funds for travel that occurs before July 1, 2025, or the stampin date of the application, whichever is later - Pre-payment or reimbursement with 2025-2026 Perkins funding for travel-related expenditures that occur after August 15, 2026 - Membership fees in professional or social organizations for individual staff - Insurance coverage for students - Rental or lease of land - Any activity not specified above in the Allowable Activities and Use of Funds section